 Give your time and energy to a good cause.
 It can be volunteering in a soup kitchen, in a homeless shelter, or in the church.
 Less structured ways to serve others can be driving an old neighbour or buying their groceries or medicines.

 The desire to stay sober after treatment is every addict’s wish.
 But challenges within the self and in the environment can impede determination.
 Knowing and applying these tips will hopefully tip the scales and bring about a triumph for long-term recovery and abstinence.
 For many, self-help may not be enough.

 Recovery and rehab offered by professional facilities offer addicts a great chance of regaining a respectable and productive life.
-In the UK, choose from top Rehab Scotland centers for quality treatment for addiction.
+In the UK, choose from top Rehab Scotland centres for quality treatment for addiction.